Lee Sung-il: Work

 During his career as a professor, Sung-Il Lee expressed his interest in Korean literature translation and criticized the translations mostly done by native English speakers.
 He translated Korean literature into English, which includes his work of translating Hansi (漢詩, Korean classical poems in Chinese).
 His translations were published in a volume titled The Moonlit Pond.
 The book was critically acclaimed by American publishers such as Choice Reviews which included Lee’s work in Outstanding Academic Books in 1998.
 This book also received the 4th Award for Korean Literature Translation given by Korean Culture and Arts Foundation (currently Literature Translation Institute of Korea) in 1999.

 After the retirement in 2009, he continued his works of Korean literature translation.
 In 2011, he translated the works of Korean poet Yoo Chi-jin in support of The Daesan Foundation and published them in a volume titled Blue Stallion.
 In 2014, he translated the works of Korean poet Yi Yuksa and published them in a volume The Vertex, which partly includes the translations by Lee’s father In-Su Lee, the former professor at Korea University.
-In 2016, his Shin Seok Jeong translation is selected as a beneficiary of The Daesan Foundation, which is later published in the title Do You Know That Faraway Land?.
+In 2016, his Shin Seok Jeong translation was selected as a beneficiary of The Daesan Foundation, which was later published in the title Do You Know That Faraway Land?.
 In 2019, he published his translated works of Jo Ji-hun in a volume titled Shedding of the Petals and held publication ceremony in New York.

 Aside from his Korean literature translation, he also translates English medieval and Renaissance literature.
 He translated the works of Shakespeare and Thomas Kyd’s The Spanish Tragedy in Korean.
 Moreover, he worked on and critically acclaimed for the modern translation of Beowulf, which is notable as a non-native English speaker’s project.